sei-international/LEAPMacro.jl/docs/src/config.md

     inv_costs_scale: 1.0e+6
 ```

 The remaining sections specify where in LEAP to put indices as calculated by Macro.
-The indices start at 1 in the `start` year specified earlier in the configuration file.
+For each index, LEAP should contain at least one historical value, while the index supplied by Macro is applied to the last historical value in the specified `result_scenario`.
+Indices appear as columns in an `indices_#.csv` file in the [`results` output folder](@ref model-outputs-results), where `#` is the run number.

 The first index, which is optional, is for GDP.
-It gives the name for the index to be reported in an `indices` output file.
-Then, it gives the LEAP branch and variable where the index should be inserted and, to cover cases where the last historical year is after the base year, the last historical year.
+The entry in the configuration file gives the name for the index, the LEAP branch and variable where the index should be inserted and, to cover cases where the last historical year is after the base year, the last historical year.
 ```yaml
 # Association between LEAP and supply-use sectors
 GDP-branch: